Torsion Balance Experiments Enable Direct Detection of Sub-eV Dark Matter: EP-Testing Torsion Balance Exps

 The test bodies used in the above experiments can be classified into four geometries: solid spheres, hollow spheres, solid cylinders, and hollow cylinders.
-To evaluate the coherent scattering cross sections between DM and these test bodies, the corresponding form factors are needed.
-For a solid sphere of radius $R$, the form factor is obtained by integrating Eq.\,\eqref{formfactor} as follows:
+To evaluate the coherent DM--test-body scattering cross sections for these geometries, we need the corresponding form factors.
+For a solid sphere of radius $R$, the form factor is obtained by directly integrating Eq.~\eqref{formfactor} as follows:

 For a solid cylinder of radius $R$ and height $h$, the form factor depends on the momentum transfer components parallel ($q_h$) and perpendicular ($q_R$) to the cylinder axis,